Thomas' Birthday Adventures Presents

 Is ultimately an excuse for an expedition.

 Forget the reservation.
 Forget the bar tab.
 Forget the playlist you spent three hours curating for a venue with objectively bad acoustics.
-This year we are lighting candles, portable stoves, and our passions for living at 10,800 feet, surrounded by granite peaks, wildflower meadows, and the kind of silence that actually rearranges your brain chemistry.
-Thomas' Birthday Adventures is proud to sponsor the most recharging birthday party in High Uintas history.
+This year we are lighting candles, portable stoves, and our passions for living in the shadow of Mount Timpanogos, surrounded by waterfalls, wildflower meadows, and the kind of silence that actually rearranges your brain chemistry.
+Come experience the magic of Timpanogos.
+Thomas' Birthday Adventures is proud to sponsor the most recharging birthday party in Wasatch Front history.

 * Thomas' Birthday Adventures lives in Thomas's brain and is sometimes deployed as a made-up capitalist entity to explain to tax authorities why hosting this website is, in fact, a business expense.